SysKitTeam/docs-securitymanager/get-to-know-security-manager/office-365-groups-screen.md

 ## Single group report
 ### Groups Members tab
 A detailed overview of a single Office 365 group.
-The report will show you the users Display name, email, username and role
+The report will show you the users' Display name, email, username, and role.

 __Contextual actions:__
 * **Remove** – Remove the selected user from the Office 365 Group.